jcs-instructor/mobtimer/reminders.md

 **Practices to Focus On**:

+- Do one thing at a time and then commit
+-
 - While waiting for long activities (e.g., deploy), consider activities can do while waiting.
 - Try documenting in parallel with doing (e.g., having Ethan make changes to CONTRIBUTING.md, while Joel is deploying).
 - Between session work: